Add a List Only Interface

 Choose display when user's location cannot be detected: When location detection doesn’t work, a user’s location cannot be found, and auto-search cannot work.
 If Autosearch is selected, you have the option to choose the fallback behavior.
 By default, No Results is selected as the fallback behavior, and no results are shown in the list.
 Optionally, select Preset Locations as the fallback behavior, and choose a location group to display in the list.

 Category: Optionally, if it is desired that users be able to filter results by category, they may be displayed as checkboxes or within a drop-down menu for selection.
-Web Premium subscription also includes the ability to search by subcategories (this works for the drop down option only).
+Subscription also includes the ability to search by subcategories (this works for the drop down option only).
 Select the appropriate option as needed.

 Radius Options: Add or remove radii as needed.
 If you need to add a radius, simply type it into the text box, and select Add, or select Remove to remove existing radii.
 Use Set Default to make one of the radii default (The default radius is used in conjunction with location auto detection.
 When users arrive at the search, the search can detect the location of the user, and search automatically within the default radius you set.